FactoryBoy/factory_boy/docs/reference.rst

         The :meth:`_adjust_kwargs` extension point allows for late fields tuning.

-        It is called once keyword arguments have been resolved and post-generation items removed, but before the :attr:`FACTORY_ARG_PARAMETERS` extraction phase.
+        It is called once keyword arguments have been resolved and post-generation items removed, but before the :attr:`~FactoryOptions.arg_parameters` extraction phase.

         .. code-block:: python